Logan1x/Python-Scripts/README.md

 ```

 ### Note
-the config is optional.
+The config is optional.
 You can specify with keys as here https://github.com/hakimel/reveal.js/#configuration in a json file.
 Reveal.js cdn link is included in generated html you may need to download them if you want to use the presentation offline

 ## Meta